 Machine LearningAutomation is at the core of any large-scale data analysis.
 Machine Learning (ML) enables computers to automatically learn and perform tasks without the need for explicit programming.
 Data analysts need to know how to create, apply, and train the most appropriate models and algorithms to datasets to find solutions for specific problems.

-Mastering a career in Data Analytics requires more than just technical know-how.
-Other job-related skills that are valuable to have while on a data analyst career path.
-Also known as soft skills, these skills are a part personality trait and partly learned through experience.
+Mastering a career in data analytics requires more than just technical know-how; there are other job-related skills that are valuable to have while on a data analyst career path.
+Also known as soft skills, these skills are part personality traits and partly learned through experience.

 CommunicationNot everyone in the organization can see what a data analyst who is continuously heads-down in raw data can.
 That’s why analysts need to have excellent communications and presentation skills to share results and explain implications and potential business impacts.